mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 .. note::

-    The **MacOS** binaries are contained within a folder, with all it's dependencies.
-The binary must run inside the folder to work correctly.
+    The **MacOS** binaries might have to be authorized to run in your system.
+Follow the steps in the popup window to authorize the binary.

 .. _installation-page-dependencies: